kitab-project-org/kitab-project-org.github.io/_posts/2021-07-13-A-Token-Frequency-Counter-For-OpenITI-Texts.md

     in a table.
 Each row in the table starts on a new line, and columns are separated using a comma (sometimes another character like a tab).
   term: csv
+- def: Headers are found in text
+  term: header
 header:
   caption: Gentile Bellini - Scribe, 1479-1481 (Image courtesy of [Isabella Stewart
     Gardner Museum](https://www.gardnermuseum.org/experience/collection/10755), Boston)